BryanWilhite/Blog/presentation/entry/2016/2016-04-30-connecting-to-my-ubuntu-vm-on-azure.md

 ## PuTTY and WinSCP (over SSH)

 I may have to come back and update these notes but I’m almost certain that Azure sets up VMs with SSH by default.
 So use of PuTTY and WinSCP is straightforward.
-(I did notice that the default, 15-second timeout of WinSCP was too fast for Azure so I had to change that—under **Connection &gt; Timeouts &gt; Server response timeout** with **Advanced options** checked.)
+(I did notice that the default, 15-second timeout of WinSCP was too fast for Azure so I had to change that—under **Connection > Timeouts > Server response timeout** with **Advanced options** checked.)

 ## Windows Remote Desktop (to xrdp)